siberianfox/tinygwiki/Flow-Control-and-Footers.md

 {"f":[1, status-code, byte-count, checksum]}    --- where '1' is the footer-style

-We could allow the footer style to be set by a hidden variable via config.
-Here's one option
+We could allow the footer style to be set by a config variable.
+Here's one option:

 {"f":[2, status-code, queue-depth, buffers-added, buffers-removed]}